tarababa/05-PiTimelapseCam/README.md

 ##Time-lapse
 This project provides the Raspberry PI camera with a time lapse mode allowing the user to set the number of images and the delay between images using the PI TFT 2.8 inch touch screen.

-##WebcamMode
+##Webcam mode
-When the *webcam* mode is enabled the camera will up take each images taken, resize, copy and rename it to $HOME/Photos/webcam/IMG_0001.JPG to dropbox folder Photos/webcam/IMG_0001.JPG.
+When the *Webcam* mode is enabled each image taken is resized, renamed and copied to $HOME/Photos/webcam/IMG_0001.JPG and from there to dropbox folder Photos/webcam/IMG_0001.JPG.
 This only works when *Store Mode: Dropbox* is selected.
 The original photo in its chosen resolution is not uploaded, it is however stored locally in $HOME/Photos.
-WebcamMode works indepent from the time-lapse mode and at the time of writing cannot be set using the GUI.
+Webcam mode works independent from the time-lapse mode.
+This mode and the following two options can be set through the *Webcam* configuration screen.

-###WebcamImageOnly
+###Webcam image only
-Works only in conjunction with webcamMode activated and *Store Mode: Dropbox*.
-When webcamImageOnly is set to True then the camera takes a small image only which is stored locally ( $HOME/Photos/webcam/IMG_0001.JPG) and uploaded to dropbox folder Photos/webcam/IMG_0001.JPG.
+Works only in conjunction with Webcam mode activated and *Store Mode: Dropbox*.
+When checkbox for "Webcam image only" is ticked the camera takes a small image only which is stored locally ( $HOME/Photos/webcam/IMG_0001.JPG) and uploaded to dropbox folder Photos/webcam/IMG_0001.JPG.
 Every new image overwrites the previous one.
-This option cannot be controlled through GUI (yet).

-###WebcamModeAnnotation
+###Annotate image
-Works only in conjuction with webcamMode ativated.
-When webcamModeAnnotation is set to True a timestamp is embedded at the top of each picture taken.
-This option cannot be controlled through the GUI (yet).
+Works only in conjuction with Webcam mode ativated.
+When the checkbox for "Annotate image" is ticked a timestamp is embedded at the top of each picture taken.

 ##Setup
 ### Adafruit PiTFT 2.8" Touchscreen